PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockB/README.md

 - Suggestions for model improvement, real-world implementation, knowledge acquisition and decision-making are made.
 (ILO 4.2 - Excellent)

 ### Technical Report
+The technical report is a written document that describes the project's problem statement and understanding, methodology, findings and conclusions.
+The report should be written in a clear and concise manner, and should be structured in a way that allows the reader to easily follow the project's development.
+The report should be written in English, and should be no longer than 10 pages (excluding references).
+The report will cover both the computer vision and robotics and reinforcement learning tasks.

 ### BUas Ethics Review
 - Fill in [the template](https://github.com/BredaUniversityADSAI/ADS-AI/blob/28e3a92cda22e9942aa90bb4178cceeaca0eef7f/docs/Study%20Content/Research%20Methodology/Assets/BUas%20Research%20Ethics%20Review%20Application%20Form-H%202022.docx).
 (ILO 2.1 - Poor)